-Specifics on how the additional revenue is being allocated were determined during the annual budget process, through extensive discussion and public input.
-The budget and project implementation can be tracked through the Funding Our Future Dashboard.
+Specifics on how the additional revenue will be allocated were determined during the annual budget process – through extensive discussion and public input.
+The budget for this new revenue and project implementation can be tracked through the Funding Our Future Dashboard.

 When legislators decided to build the new State prison in northwest Salt Lake City, they provided the City with a rare opportunity to raise its portion of sales tax by 0.5 percent (or a penny for every $2) to help compensate for the impacts.
 This option was made available in 2015, but the City waited to implement the change until it could be thoroughly researched and plans were developed.

 Q: Who will pay the increased sales tax?

 A: Anyone who spends money in Salt Lake City.
 This means that, instead of residents carrying the majority of the burden, about 60 percent of this revenue is paid by nonresidents – office workers, visitors, tourists.

 Q: What purchases are exempt from the additional sales tax?